typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ### Creating Kubernetes Service for Akka remoting

 Next we will declare the Akka remoting port we'd like to expose from our Pod using Kubernetes Service so it can be referenced from one Pod to another.

+Akka Cluster uses Akka Remoting for all of it's across-network communication, and while one would not be using Akka Remoting directly in your application, we need to configure the port on which it should be listening for connections, the Akka Cluster tools will take it from there.

 Execute the following command to create Kubernetes Service for the application's Akka remoting port: